Sivanesh-ECE/IntelliHelmet/README.md

 Contributions, suggestions, and feature requests are welcome.
 Feel free to fork this repository, submit issues, or create pull requests to improve SmartShield.

----

-# 📄 License

-This project is released under the MIT License.
-See the `LICENSE` file for more information.

----

 # 👤 Author